DucLQ92/flutter_doc_scanner/README.md

 ## Project Setup
-Follow the steps below to set up your Flutter project on Android, iOS, and Web.
+Follow the steps below to set up your Flutter project on Android, iOS.

 ### Android